How to Teach Siri to Recognize Only Your Voice

 Did you know that the Home Button is not actually needed to invoke Siri?
 While pressing and holding the button brings her up, you can also configure your iPhone to listen for a verbal cue (“Hey Siri”) when plugged in to a power source.

-The new iPhone 6s and iPhone 6s Plus can handle this feature without being plugged into a charger, because their hardware is engineered to do so in an efficient way.
-Another new thing with iOS 9: You can train Siri to listen to your voice in a more accurate way, possibly blocking other people from triggering the feature with their voice.
+The iPhone 6s and newer can handle this feature without being plugged into a charger, because their hardware is engineered to do so in an efficient way.
+You can even train Siri to listen to your voice in a more accurate way, possibly blocking other people from triggering the feature with their voice.
 Here’s a tutorial on how to set up and train Siri.

 How to set up SiriSettings > General > Allow “Hey Siri”